Module 1 · Lesson 1

 What is a Proof?

 A proof is evidence that a statement is true.
 In Lean, proofs are programs and statements are types.
-This correspondence is the foundation of everything.
+This correspondence is the foundation of everything you'll learn about theorem proving.

 The Problem: Trust